Brave Search has an answer for SEO spam

 Brave isn’t alone in trying to offer a Google search alternative with an emphasis on privacy, as it does not create a profile of users’ search histories for ad targeting purposes.
 Other competitors in the space include DuckDuckGo, Neeva, You.com, and Startpage.

-Unlike those companies, Brave is building its own search index instead of relying on Microsoft’s Bing (or Google, in Startpage’s case) for its core results.
+Unlike most of those companies, Brave is building its own search index instead of relying on Microsoft’s Bing (or Google, in Startpage’s case) for its core results.
+(Neeva, which initially depended on Bing for core search results, has also been gradually building its own index.)
 Whether it’s an answer to SEO spam or not, mixing in forum conversations will help Brave’s homegrown search engine feel more like a true Google competitor.